 Experienced students learn to defend themselves against multiple unarmed and armed attacks.
 Many Aikido techniques are derived from the circular sword movements of the Samurai and weapons training is a part of Aikido.
 Aikido training is fun, relieves stress, improves physical fitness, and can promote mental health and a more positive outlook.

 Island Aikido is affiliated with the Shioda International Aikido Federation, headquartered in Tokyo, Japan.
-Our dojo (place of training) is a registered school of the SIAF.
+Our dojo (place of training) is registered as the Shinbukan Dojo through the SIAF.
 Ranks issued by Island Aikido are recognized internationally.

 Instructors are ranked by Honbu dojo in Japan.

 Island Aikido is a non-profit society registered in British Columbia.
 Fees go only to the overhead of running our club: rent, insurance, etc. Our instructors give freely of their time as volunteers.

 Island Aikido provides separate curriculum for children, youth and adults.
 Ranking is through a colour belt system leading to black belt levels.
 Progress at each individual's pace is achieved through a steady, organized teaching structure.
 Instructor registration with the SIAF enables dan ranking capability to 5th degree black belt with certificates issued by Japan.
 A focus at the club is on the development of new instructors.